gregversteeg/CorEx/README.md

 # Correlation Explanation (CorEx)

-The principle of *Cor*-relation *Ex*-planation has recently been introduced as a way to build rich representations that are maximally informative about the data.
+The principle of *Cor*-relation *Ex*-planation has recently been introduced as a way to build rich representations that are informative about relationships in data.
 This project consists of python code to build these representations.

 The version here implements only the technique of the 2014 NIPS paper.

-UPDATE: A version developed with collaborators in biomedical domains that incorporates features like continuous variables, missing values, and Bayesian smoothing is now available here: https://github.com/gregversteeg/bio_corex/.
+A version that incorporates features like continuous variables, missing values, and Bayesian smoothing is now available here: https://github.com/gregversteeg/bio_corex/.
+It subsumes all functionality in this version.
+Despite the name, there's nothing specific to biology about it, but development was guided by problems in biomedical domains.

 A preliminary version of the technique is described in this paper.